Hyperbolic groupoids and duality: Main definitions and results

-Note that this definition is a combination of two hyperbolicity conditions: topological (contraction) and large-scale (Gromov hyperbolicity conditions).
-Interplay between these two conditions and duality between them is the main topic of this paper.
+Note that this definition is a combination of two hyperbolicity conditions: topological (the elements of $\mS$ are contractions) and large-scale (Gromov hyperbolicity).
+Interplay between these two conditions and duality between them is the central topic of this monograph.